ayang2951/notes-elementary-probability/notes/setfamilies.md

 </ol>
 </div>

-The second and third properties are named _closure under complementation_ and _closure under finite unions_.
+The second and third properties are named _closure under complementation_ and <i>closure under finite unions<i>.
 The latter is not precisely what property three states, but we see is easily proved by mathematical induction for any finite number $k$ of sets.

 Fields have a few other important properties we would like to highlight.